cortex-lab/phy/docs/gui.md

 preserving the current comparison.
 See [Similarity and the wizard](similarity.md) for the complete workflow.

 Press `V` to stage the current selections in Merge View.
-It opens below Cluster View and remembers where you move it while toggling the mode.
+It opens below Cluster View and reuses the same dock, placement, and size while toggling the mode or changing propositions.
 In this temporary mode, Cluster View is dimmed and read-only but remains scrollable, every Merge View row is included in the pending merge, and Similarity View remains available for exploring additional candidates.
 Control-right-click or drag rows between Merge and Similarity views, or drag inside Merge View to reorder candidates.
 Press `G`